kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Workloads that require gang scheduling often also need all members of the gang to be as topologically "close" to one another as possible, in order to perform adequately.
 Existing Pod affinity rules influence pod placement, but they do not consider the gang as a unit of scheduling and they do not cause the scheduler to efficiently try multiple mutually exclusive placement options for a set of pods.
 The design of the Workload object introduced in this KEP anticipates how Gang Scheduling support can evolve over subsequent KEPs into full Topology-aware scheduling support in kube-scheduler.

 The `PodGroup` object will allow kube-scheduler to be aware that pods are part of a `Workload` with complex internal structure.
 Those workloads include builtins like `Job` and `StatefulSet`, and custom workloads, like `JobSet`, `LeaderWorkerSet`, `MPIJob` and `TrainJob`.
 All of these workload types are used for AI training and inference use cases.

-The 1.36 revision, as detailed in the KEP-5832 and [^4], addresses feedback regarding the ambiguity of the original "monolithic" Workload.
-By decoupling policy (Workload) from runtime grouping (PodGroup), we improve clarity, scalability and lifecycle management.
-This approach also provides a more readable and intuitive structure for complex workloads like JobSet and LeaderWorkerSet.

 ### Goals
 - Introduce a concept of a `Workload` as a primary building block for workload-aware scheduling vision
-- Implement the first version of `Workload` API necessary for defining a Gang
+- Implement the first version of `Workload` API necessary as a mechanism for defining scheduling policies
+- Introduce a concept of a `PodGroup` positioned as runtime counterparts for the Workload
+- Ensure that decoupled model of `Workload` and `PodGroup` provide clear responsibility split, improved scalability and simplified lifecycle management
 - Ensuring that we can extend `Workload` API in backward compatible way toward north-star API
 - Ensuring that `Workload` API will be usable for both built-in and third-party workload controllers and APIs
 - Implement first version of gang-scheduling in kube-scheduler supporting (potentially in non-optimal way) all existing scheduling features.
 - Provide full backward compatibility for all existing scheduling features

-In 1.36:
-- Redefine the Workload API to clearly indicate it acts as scheduling templates via field renaming and semantic cleanup. renaming and semantic cleanup.
-- Introduce PodGroup as a decoupled runtime object representing an instance of grouped pods.
-- Refine the Pod API (workloadRef) to link Pods to their runtime PodGroup while maintaining a clean transition path.
-- Maintain Alpha status for 1.36 to finalize the decoupled architecture.

 ### Non-Goals